SandyRodger/capstone/W2_D1_system_architechture_&_background_jobs/NoSQL_video.md

 - caches as being a single point of a dist-sys.
 - difference between key-value & document database (blurry difference -it's an approximation)
 - What is a database cluster?
+- Using an app to encapsulate your database?
+[48:30]